Rhode Island may be opening Supervised Drug Injection Sites

 In recent years, American towns such as New York, Philadelphia, and Somerville, a Boston suburb, have attempted to open treatment centers to tackle the opioid crisis.
 A bill establishing a 10-year pilot program with at least two sites is also being considered by Massachusetts lawmakers.

-Harm reduction sites have been shown to be helpful in averting fatal overdoses, according to James McDonald, the state Department of Health’s medical director.
+Harm reduction sites help avert fatal overdoses, according to James McDonald, the state Department of Health’s medical director.

 According to Miller, they’ve also been successful in linking patients with substance abuse treatment, recovery support, and other health services.